Year 2 Recent News

 Have a look at these amazing trees… tremendous trees

 If you go down to the woods today, why not…

-- see if you can find signs of Summer then make a collection of beautiful natural objects.
+- look for signs of Autumn and make a collection of natural objects.

-There are some great stories out there about wolves – have you read…
+There are some great alternative stories out there about wolves – you could read…

-Remember you can always have fun with maths at this site (check out the Kilmorie website for even more ideas):
+Remember you can always have fun with maths at this site: ict games

 Please click on the link below to access The Bug Club website.